LudekCizinsky/large-data-analysis/coursework/00/sol.md

+## About
+In this exercise, the goal was to get familiar working with Apache spark.

 ## Exercise 1

 Log into the ambari cluster.
 Find out the size of /datasets/retail/retail.csv in hdfs (hint: file system shell reference):